zenecture/neuroflow/README.md

 ```

 This gives a fully connected `DenseNetwork` under the `SquaredMeanError` loss function.
 The weights are initialized randomly in range (-1, 1) by `WeightProvider`.
-Further,
-we have pre-defined activators, so we can place a softly firing `Sigmoid` on the cells.
+We have pre-defined activators,
+so we can place a softly firing `Sigmoid` on the cells.

-In NeuroFlow, a full model is expressed as a `Layout` in combination with a `Settings` instance.
+In NeuroFlow, a full model is expressed as a linear `Layout` graph and a `Settings` instance.
+The layout is
+implemented as a heterogenous list, allowing compile-time checks for valid compositions.
+For instance,
-For instance, a little deeper net, with some rates and rules defined, could look like this:
+a little deeper net, with some rates and rules defined, could look like this:

 ```scala
 val (e, f) = (Linear, ReLU)